jasong6891/Jason-G-intro/README.md

 - 👋 Hi, I’m @jasong6891
-- 👀 I’m interested in web development
+- 👀 I’m interested in information technology
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning Systems Administration and Cybersecurity
-- 💞️ I’m looking to collaborate on web development projects
+- 💞️ I’m looking to collaborate on cybersecurity projects
 - 📫 How to reach me-jasong6891@gmail.com or 760-672-1919

 <!---